-A guesthouse shall not be used as an Accessory Dwelling Unit for rental whether compensation is direct or indirect.
+A guesthouse shall not be used for rental whether compensation is direct or indirect.

 As a condition of approval, the owner shall record a "Declaration of Restriction" limiting the use of the unit to that of a bona fide guesthouse.
 Said covenant shall include an accurate site plan showing all improvements and clearly indicate the guesthouse.